sabhishek4/sabhishek4.github.io/README.md

 - Bulleted
 - List

-1. **SQL sample** - A code for extracting patients with wAMD and DME diagnosis and subsequently adding features which are required to perform survival analysis on extracted patients
+1. **SQL sample** - A code for extracting patients with wAMD and DME diagnosis and subsequently adding features which are required to perform survival analysis on extracted patients [https://github.com/sabhishek4/sabhishek4.github.io/blob/main/SQL%20sample%20code%20-%20data%20manipulation.txt](url)
 2. **R sample** - A code of a user defined function in R, which can be used to generate quick descriptive reports
-3. **Python sample** -
+3. **Python sample** - A sample of work in progress project which includes implementation of PCA and clustering to identify high risk Heart failure patients

 **Bold** and _Italic_ and `Code` text